JoshMassa/Ease/client/README.md

 3. User Account

-    * must make an account before being able to enjoy our app!
+    * Each user is recommended to create an account so they can have the option to add a photo and details about themselves for a more personal touch!

 4. Add/Delete Friends

-    * add and or delete friends
+    * Each user with an account is given the option to add and/or delete friends

 5. Dark/Light Theme Mode

-    * dark and light theme mode to reduce eye strain
+    * We implemented the option to use our chat-app with a dark mode for comfort and reduced eye strain

-6. User Dashboard
+6. Emoji Feature

-    * Have the option to add a photo and add personal details
+    * Our chat app gives the option for users to add emojis to their messages!

 7. Technologies Used